NickLarsenNZ/nicklarsennz.github.io-src/content/posts/antlr/02-implementing-the-parser.md

 - The Listener Pattern: _Optionally override listeners for each rule, and as the parser parses the token stream, the applicable Listener will be called._
 - The Visitor Pattern: _Optionally override the Base Visitor for each rule, and starting with the first rule, control which branch of the tre to visit next._

 I'll be implementing the Visitor pattern as I'll need control over when to visit children nodes later on when we implement branching (if/else).
-If you were writing a code translation tool, you might prefer the Lstener pattern and let ANTLR call then listeners.
+If you were writing a code translation tool, you might prefer the Listener pattern and let ANTLR call then listeners.

 {{< notice tip >}}
 Because the Visitor pattern gives you complete control over the parse tree, you must override methods for all rules up to the root.
 You cannot simply override methods you are interested in.